uds5501/mindpalace/_posts/2025-08-30-demistifying-druid-ingestion-2.md

 #### 2. Ingestion Loop
 - A re-check of partition assignments is done (just in case there are changes like paritions closed off, scaled out etc).
 - If there's a shutdown requested, last sequence being read is checkpointed or the sequences to read have been set to 0 (no partition to read) runner sets the status to `PUBLISHING`, i.e., no fresh records shall be read and the task is in finishing stages.
-- Any background persists / publish failures are reported (if any, and btw, why here?
-[1]).
+- Any background persists / publish failures are reported (yup, we keep publishing segments incrementally).
 - If this sequence is not going to be read anymore (no more new records), this sequence is marked for publish as well.
 - The actual record reading starts now:
   - Records are fetched from the `recordSupplier` (which reads from the stream) in batches.